angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 There has been some discussion of playing Cavern of Souls, which could let you play Oracle through Chalice on 2 (and normal countermagic for that matter).
-It would be a completely dead card outside of piles and so is likely not worth a slot, but its something to think about.
+It would be a completely dead card outside of piles and so is likely not worth a slot, but it's something to think about.

 ### Gaddock Teeg / Leyline of Sanctity